 Button Description See Stop It is shown, when a cluster or a node has been started.
-If you click Stop for a cluster, it stops all the nodes in the cluster, and the resource group active on each node.
+N/A If you click Stop for a cluster, it stops all the nodes in the cluster, and the resource group active on each node.
 When you click Stop for a node, it stops the node, and begins failover for the resource group active on the different node.
 Depending on the usage status of the node where the resource group that you want to fail over is operating (for example, the number of file systems, usage status of the volume manager, or the number of NFS shares), the processing time until failover finishes might vary between 10 minutes and 50 minutes.
 When the processing has finished, make sure that the operations have finished normally with Cluster status and Node status in the Browse Cluster Status page (for Cluster / Node status).
-For details about the actions to take if an error occurs, see the Cluster Troubleshooting N/A Perform Forced Stop take if an error occurs, see the Cluster Troubleshooting Guide .
-It is shown, when a cluster or a node has been started.
+For details about the actions to take if an error occurs, see the Cluster Troubleshooting Guide .